instadeepai/Mava/README.md

 > It is also inevitable that there might be bugs we are not aware of and that things might break from time to time.
 We will do our best to fix these bugs and address any issues as quickly as possible. ⭐

 ## Overview
 ### Systems and the Executor-Trainer Paradigm

 At the core of the Mava framework is the concept of a `system`.
 A system refers to a full multi-agent reinforcement learning algorithm consisting of the following specific components: an `Executor`, a `Trainer` and a `Dataset`.

 The `Executor` is the part of the system that interacts with the environment, takes actions for each agent and observes the next state as a collection of observations, one for each agent in the system.
 Essentially, executors are the multi-agent version of the Actor class in Acme and are themselves constructed through feeding to the executor a dictionary of policy networks.
 The `Trainer` is responsible for sampling data from the Dataset originally collected from the executor and updating the parameters for every agent in the system.
 Trainers are therefore the multi-agent version of the Learner class in Acme.
 The `Dataset` stores all of the information collected by the executors in the form of a collection of dictionaries for the actions, observations and rewards with keys corresponding to the individual agent ids.
 The basic system design is shown on the left in the above figure.
-Several examples of system implementations can be viewed [here][systems].
+Several examples of system implementations can be viewed [here][Systems].

 <p align="center">
   <img align="center" src="docs/images/animation_quick.gif" width="70%">